iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 These aspects led to the necessity of making sure that all neighbours in the networks are trusted.

-Here comes a concept of network segment -- a part of a network that groups servers with a similar level of trust together, protected by a single firewall.
+Here comes the concept of a network segment -- a part of a network that groups servers with a similar level of trust together, protected by a single firewall.

-Typical network segments were Prod / Dev / Workplace / DMZ / Internet, and all devices within the same segment were treated the same.
+Typical network segments were Prod / Dev / Workplace / DMZ / Internet, and all devices within the same segment were treated equally.

 ### Modern times

-Nowadays, when you hear the term network hub, it does not mean repeater, but it means a central place connecting multiple virtual networks, where routing and traffic filtering happen.
+Nowadays, when you hear the term network hub, it does not mean repeater, but a central place connecting multiple virtual networks where routing and traffic filtering happen.

 Virtual Networks in Azure run in a shared, multitenant environment of the cloud provider, and